AnalogStudiosRI/greenwood-plugin-font-awesome/README.md

 ## Usage

-Simply add this to the plugins array of yuour _greenwood.config.js_
+Simply add this to the plugins array of your _greenwood.config.js_

 ```js
 const greenwoodPluginFontAwesome = require('greenwood-plugin-font-awesome');